fabrician/dynamic-variable-provider/README.md

 ```
 In this example:
 * you need to create a variable provider "test" in the "Web Application"
-* the context of "Web Application" is "vpw"
+* the context of "Web Application" is "dvp"
 * you can configure "primaryKey" and "secondaryKey" using "commons-jexl" expression.
 The expression must be started
 with either "engineInfo.", "stackInfo." or "componentInfo.